-We obtained management's assessment on whether there is any indication that deferred exploration costs may be impaired, including relevant updates on the current status of the exploration projects and future management plans as of December 31, 2020.
-We inspected the licenses/permits of each exploration project to determine that the period for which the Group has the right to explore in the specific area has not expired or will not expire within the planned period of operation.
-For areas with pending approval for the awarding of service contract from the Philippine Government, we inspected relevant supporting documents in conjunction with management's assessment regarding the likelihood of awarding.
-We obtained the work program and budget duly approved by the joint operation and regulatory agency, and management's latest disclosures regarding the status of the Group's service contracts.
+We obtained management's assessment on whether there is any indication that deferred exploration costs may be impaired, including relevant updates on the current status of the exploration projects and future management plans as of December 31, 2021.
+We inspected the licenses/permits of each exploration project to determine that the period for which the Group has the right to explore in the specific area has not expired or will not expire within the planned period of operation and will be renewed accordingly.
+For areas with pending approval for obtained the work program and budget duly approved by the joint operation and regulatory agency, and management's latest disclosures regarding the status of the Group's service contracts.
 We also inquired about the existing concession areas that are expected to be abandoned or any exploration activities that are planned to be discontinued in those areas.